Table of Contents

 What is SSD Defragmentation?

 Defragmentation is a process that reorganizes the data on a hard drive by moving fragmented files into contiguous blocks.
-A file is usually not saved in a single, contiguous block when saved on a hard drive.
-Instead, the file is divided into smaller pieces and scattered across different hard drive parts.
+A file is usually not held in a single, adjacent block when saved on a hard drive.
+Instead, the file is divided into smaller pieces and scattered across different parts of the hard drive.
+This technique can significantly increase the overall performance of an HDD.

 Why SSD Defragmentation is Unnecessary

-Unlike traditional hard drives, SSDs use a technology called NAND flash memory, which allows for much faster read/write speeds and improved durability.
+Unlike traditional hard drives, SSDs use NAND flash memory, allowing faster read/write speeds and improved durability.
 Because of this, SSDs do not require defragmentation.
-In fact, attempting to defragment an SSD can cause more harm than good.
+Attempting to defragment an SSD can cause more harm than good.

-When an SSD is defragmented, the data is moved around to create contiguous blocks.
+When defragmentation of SSD happens, the data is moved around to create contiguous blocks.
 However, because of the way that SSDs store data, this can result in slower read/write speeds.

 This is because SSDs have limited channels to access data, and moving the data around can cause these channels to become congested.
 In addition, defragmenting an SSD can cause issues with the file system, resulting in file corruption or loss.